konklone/congress-android/README.md

 We ship the app using the code found in this repository, with some miscellaneous unversioned API keys and build information placed in `res/values/keys.xml`.

+We use [Github Issues](/sunlightlabs/congress-android/issues) for issue tracking.

 ### Setup

 When setting this up:

 * copy `keys.xml.example` to `res/values/keys.xml` and fill in your [Sunlight API](http://services.sunlightlabs.com) key.
+* copy `tracker.xml.example` to `res/xml/tracker.xml`

-* If using Google Analytics, copy `tracker.xml.example` to `res/xml/tracker.xml` and fill in the `ga_trackingId` field with your Google Analytics profile tracking ID.
+If you're using Google Analytics, fill in `res/xml/tracker.xml`'s `ga_trackingId` field with your Google Analytics profile tracking ID.
 (Make sure you've set up a profile in Google Analytics first.)

-### Issue Tracking

-Use the [Github Issues page](/sunlightlabs/congress-android/issues) for this project.
+If you're **not** using Google Analytics, then turn off analytics by setting`res/values/keys,xml`'s `debug_disable_analytics` field to `true`.

 ### License